Modeling Task Effects in Human Reading with Neural Network-based Attention: Modeling Study 1

-By averaging over all possible fixation sequences, NEAT defines for each word in a sequence a probability that it will be fixated.
-This probability is not efficiently computable, so we approximate it by sampling a sequence $\boldsymbol{\omega}$ and taking the probabilities $P(\omega_{i} = 1 | \omega_{1 \dots i-1}, \boldsymbol{w})$ for $i = 1, \dots, 50$.
+NEAT defines for each word in a sequence a probability that it will be fixated.
 These simulated fixation probabilities can be interpreted as defining a distribution of attention over the input sequence.
-Figure~\ref{fig:heatmaps} shows heatmaps of the simulated and human fixation probabilities, respectively, for the beginning of a text from the Dundee corpus.
-While some differences between simulated and human fixation probabilities can be noticed, there are similarities in the general qualitative features of the two heatmaps.
-In particular, function words and short words are less likely to be fixated than content words and longer words in both the simulated and the human data.
+Figure~\ref{fig:heatmaps} shows heatmaps of the human and simulated fixation probabilities (\emph{NoContext} version), respectively, for the beginning of a text from the Dundee corpus.
+While some differences between human and simulated fixation probabilities can be noticed, there are similarities in the general qualitative features of the two heatmaps.
+In particular, function words and short words are less likely to be fixated than content words and longer words in both the human and the simulated data.

-Human reading behavior is stochastic in the sense that different runs of eye-tracking experiments such as the ones recorded in the Dundee corpus yield different eye-movement sequences.
-NEAT is also stochastic, in the sense that, given a word sequence $\boldsymbol{w}$, it defines a probability distribution over fixation sequences $\boldsymbol{\omega}$.
-Ideally, this distribution should be close to the actual distribution of fixation sequences produced by humans reading the sequence, as measured by perplexity.
-Lower perplexity indicates better fit between the model and the human data.

-We find that the perplexity of the fixation sequences produced by the ten readers in the Dundee corpus under NEAT is 1.84.
-This compares to a perplexity of 1.96 under random attention.
-We also computed the perplexity of a naive model that has access to fixation data and simply uses the human fixation rates for each word as probabilities.
-The perplexity of this model is 1.68, which can be seen as measure of the agreement between readers.